PrinceSingh19/EcommerceReact/README.md

 3. JavaScript
 4. React
 5. Styled Component
+6. Redux toolkit for state management

 ### Aim of the project
 - To learn react
-- To understand Context API
+- To understand redux workflow
 - To understand Reducer
 - To handle the API